soheilsheikh/Trivy_WebUI/README.md

 2. **Permission issues**: Ensure the user running the application has permissions to execute Trivy
 3. **Trivy not found**: Make sure Trivy is installed and in your PATH

-For additional support, check the [Trivy documentation](https://aquasecurity.github.io/trivy/) or open an issue on GitHub.
+For additional support, check the Trivy documentation or open an issue on the repository at https://github.com/soheilsheikh/Trivy_WebUI.